 UPDATE 4: I've retired the LDG Z11 QRP Autotuner in my K2 Travel Kit in favor of the K2's internal autotuner (KAT2).
 At the 2012 QRP ARCI Fall QSO Party at Mount Gilead State Park I verified that the KAT2 can match the 44' doublet with 60' of 72Ω feedline on all bands 10m through 80m, inclusive.

-I built the W6MMA Vertical using a 20' Black Widow telescoping fiberglass crappy pole from Cabelas and Vern Wright's 80m coil kit (photo).
+I built the 80-10m version of the W6MMA Vertical using a 20' Black Widow telescoping fiberglass crappy pole from Cabelas and Vern Wright's nicely-machined 80m coil kit (photo).
 I had very high hopes for this 80-10m no-tuner-needed self-supporting vertical antenna.
 The W6MMA has proven to be very easy to deploy, and requires no supporting mast or tree.
 I successfully used this antenna in the 1999 E-PA "TAC", the 2000 FYBO, and the 2000 ARRL Field Day.

 Initially I used radials made from computer ribbon cable.
 These ribbon cables store very well and are relatively tangle-free but are fragile.
 I've since replaced these with radials made from split #18 zip cord--white for easy visibility--and have found these to be flexible enough that tangling hasn't (yet) been a problem.